Billy Butcher: Mr. Butcher (2022)

-The short film Mr. Butcher, set between the third and fourth seasons, follows Butcher visiting an elementary school as a guest speaker, teaching children to be wary of Supes, of the many ways they can be killed by them, and encouraging fear and hatred of them in place of admiration.
+The short film Mr. Butcher follows Butcher visiting an elementary school as a guest speaker, teaching children to be wary of Supes, of the many ways they can be killed by them, and encouraging fear and hatred of them in place of admiration.

 Powers and abilities

-Billy Butcher is a physically fit former SAS special forces operative later employed by the CIA, possessing no superpowers or extraordinary abilities, unless injected with a shot of the enhancement drug Compound V. Each dosage applied to Billy and other members of The Boys is worth 19 billion dollars, allowing Butcher superhuman levels of strength and durability, allowing him to casually injure and kill regular humans as well as "Supe" superhumans.
+Billy Butcher is a physically fit former British special forces operative later employed by the CIA, possessing no superpowers or extraordinary abilities, unless injected with a shot of the enhancement drug Compound V. Each dosage applied to Billy and other members of The Boys is worth 19 billion dollars, allowing Butcher superhuman levels of strength and durability, allowing him to casually injure and kill regular humans as well as "Supe" superhumans.
 Despite this strength, in the comic books Butcher is most commonly equipped with a crowbar.

-In the television series, Butcher along with the other members of the Boys (besides the Female) are not injected with Compound V and thus do not have superhuman abilities.
-In season three, Butcher acquires V24, an unstable variant of Compound V that grants superpowers for twenty four hours.
+In the television series, Butcher, along with the other members of the Boys (apart from Annie / Starlight and Kimiko), is not injected with Compound V and thus does not have superhuman abilities.
+In season 3, Butcher acquires V24, an unstable variant of Compound V that grants superpowers for twenty-four hours.
 When injected with V24, Butcher is granted superhuman strength, speed, durability, and stamina, along with gold-colored heat vision.
+This comes at a cost, giving Butcher several tumors which slowly drain his health.
+In season 4, it is revealed Butcher had injected himself with Compound V to cure his illness, only for it to further accelerate.
+Throughout the season, Butcher wrestles with his degrading mental faculties through hallucinations, with clues that his Compound V experiments had an unintended, violent, and powerful side effect.
+In the season finale, after Butcher gives into his darker desires for violence, his tumors reveal themselves to be powered by Compound V, allowing Butcher to extend them out of his body in dark tendrils of flesh, strong enough to rip Supes in half.